 Trials may be subject to delays as a result of patient enrollment taking longer than anticipated or patient withdrawal.
 We may not be able to initiate or continue clinical trials for our product candidates if we are unable to locate and enroll a sufficient number of eligible patients to participate in these trials as required by the FDA, EMA or foreign regulatory authorities.
 We cannot predict how successful we will be at enrolling subjects in future clinical trials.
-We have experienced delays in clinical site initiation and patient enrollment as a result of the COVID-19 pandemic.
 Subject enrollment is affected by other factors including:

-- the severity and difficulty of diagnosing the disease under investigation; - the eligibility and exclusion criteria for the trial in question; - the size of the patient population and process for identifying patients; - · our ability to recruit clinical trial investigators with the appropriate competencies and experience; - the design of the trial protocol; - the perceived risks and benefits of the product candidate in the trial, including relating to cell therapy approaches; - the availability of competing commercially available therapies and other competing therapeutic candidates' clinical trials for the disease or condition under investigation; - the willingness of patients to be enrolled in our clinical trials; - the efforts to facilitate timely enrollment in clinical trials; - further disruptions caused by the COVID-19 pandemic, including further difficulties in initiating clinical sites, enrolling and retaining participants, diversion of healthcare resources away from clinical trials, travel or quarantine policies that may be implemented, and other factors; - the patient referral practices of physicians; - the ability to monitor patients adequately during and after treatment; and - the proximity and availability of clinical trial sites for prospective patients.
+- the severity and difficulty of diagnosing the disease under investigation; - the eligibility and exclusion criteria for the trial in question; - the size of the patient population and process for identifying patients; - our ability to recruit clinical trial investigators with the appropriate competencies and experience; - the design of the trial protocol; - the perceived risks and benefits of the product candidate in the trial, including relating to cell therapy approaches;

+- the availability of competing commercially available therapies and other competing therapeutic candidates' clinical trials for the disease or condition under investigation; - the willingness of patients to be enrolled in our clinical trials; - the efforts to facilitate timely enrollment in clinical trials; - potential disruptions caused by the COVID-19 pandemic, including difficulties in initiating clinical sites, enrolling and retaining participants, diversion of healthcare resources away from clinical trials, travel or quarantine policies that may be implemented, and other factors; - the patient referral practices of physicians; - the ability to monitor patients adequately during and after treatment; and - the proximity and availability of clinical trial sites for prospective patients.

 Our inability to enroll a sufficient number of patients for clinical trials would result in significant delays and could require us to abandon one or more clinical trials altogether.
 Enrollment delays in these clinical trials may result in increased development costs for our product candidates, which would cause the value of our company to decline and limit our ability to obtain additional financing.

-Furthermore, we expect to rely on CROs and clinical trial sites to ensure the proper and timely conduct of our clinical trials and we will have limited influence over their performance.
-Additionally, even if we are able to enroll a sufficient number of patients for our clinical trials, we may have difficulty maintaining enrollment of such patients in our clinical trials.
+Furthermore, we expect to rely on CROs and clinical trials sites to ensure the proper and timely conduct of our clinical trials and we will have limited influence over their performance.

+Furthermore, even if we are able to enroll a sufficient number of patients for our clinical trials, we may have difficulty maintaining enrollment of such patients in our clinical trials.

-Interim, "topline" and preliminary results from our clinical trials that we announce or publish from time to time may change as more data become available and is subject to audit and verification procedures that could result in material changes in the final data.
+Interim, "top-line" and preliminary results from our clinical trials that we announce or publish from time to time may change as more data become available and is subject to audit and verification procedures that could result in material changes in the final data.